WickedFlame/Polaroider/docs/mocking.md

 ---
-title: Snapshoting dynamic data
+title: Creating formatters
 layout: "default"
 nav_order: 2
 ---
-## Mocking dynamic data
-Sometimes objects contain properties that have data like timestamps or hashes that change with each run.
-That would mean the snapshot would imediately be invalid after generation.
-Polaroider provides several possibilities to handle the parts of data that changes but still test the rest of the object.

-## Formatter
+## Using formatters to mock objects
-If the changing data is based on a fixed type, it is possible to create a formatter that returns a constant string that represents the data of the type.
+If a object being snapshotted has some properties with data that changes with each snapshot, it is possible to create a formatter that returns a constant value that represents the data of the type.
+This can be the case with DateTimes or Guids that are timebased or generated with each object creation.

 ```csharp
 var options = SnapshotOptions.Create(o => o.AddFormatter<DateTime>(obj => "0000-00-00T00:00:00.0000"));
 sn.MatchSnapshot(options);